 SVA takes all student complaints seriously and strives to respond to them in a prompt and efficient manner.
-Outside of complaints that concern Title IX (page 84) or grade appeals (page 14), the following individuals should be contacted for the below-listed types of matters:
+Outside of complaints that concern Title IX or grade appeals (page 14), these individuals should be contacted for the following matters:

 - · Academic: Christopher Cyphers, provost; Emily Ross, associate provost - · Financial: Gary Shillet, chief financial officer - Student Services (e.g. Residence Life, Code of Conduct, Student Health and Counseling Services): Javier Vega, executive director of Admissions and Student Affairs